 Feet-Elevated Heel Taps (Intermediate)

 Place your feet on a low step, yoga block, or the edge of a couch.
-Anything that raises them 6-8 inches off the floor.
+Anything that raises them 6 to 8 inches off the floor.
 Now your heels are further from your hands, which forces a deeper lateral flexion to reach them.
-More range of motion means more oblique work per rep. The movement pattern stays identical, but honestly, the difficulty jump is noticeable.
+More range of motion means more oblique work per rep. The movement pattern stays identical, but the difficulty jump is noticeable.
 You'll feel it on the first set.

 Weighted Heel Taps (Advanced)

-Hold a light dumbbell (5-10 lbs) in one hand and perform all reps on that side before switching.
-The added resistance increases oblique loading significantly.
-Or, actually, the other option: hold a weight in both hands stacked at your chest and alternate sides.
+Hold a light dumbbell (5 to 10 lbs) in one hand and perform all reps on that side before switching.
+The added resistance increases oblique loading meaningfully.
+Another option: hold a weight in both hands stacked at your chest and alternate sides.
 This forces your core to stabilize asymmetrically on every rep. Start light.
 Your obliques are smaller muscles and they fatigue fast under load.

 Alternative Exercises